Boeing CEO tells U.S. lawmakers at hearing: 'We've made mistakes'; faces tough questions

 Asked ahead of the hearing if he would resign, Muilenburg said that was “not where my focus is.”
 He also declined to say if he or the board were considering his resignation after the plane returns to service.

-For months, Boeing had largely not acknowledged blame and, instead, vowed to make a “safe plane safer.”
-Tuesday’s hearing represents Boeing’s broadest acceptance of responsibility that it made mistakes, though Muilenburg’s written testimony ahead of the hearing did not describe in detail what those mistakes were.
+For months, Boeing had largely failed to acknowledge blame, instead vowing to make a “safe plane safer.”
+Tuesday’s hearing represents Boeing’s broadest acceptance of responsibility that it made mistakes.

-Senator Roger Wicker, the committee chairman, questioned Muilenburg over the company’s delay in releasing internal messages, first published by Reuters.
+U.S. Senator Roger Wicker, chairman of the Senate Commerce Committee, questioned Muilenburg over the company’s delay in releasing internal messages.
 In those messages, a former test pilot described erratic behavior of a simulator version of the same software now linked to the deadly crashes, and also mentioned “Jedi-mind tricking” regulators over training requirements.

 Wicker said those messages revealed a “disturbing level of casualness and flippancy.”

-Muilenburg said he apologized to the FAA Administrator for the delay in turning over the messages, and said additional documents would likely be provided over time.
+Muilenburg said he apologized to the FAA administrator for the delay in turning over the messages, and said additional documents would likely be provided over time.

 “We will cooperate fully,” Muilenburg added.